Saissaken/convex-challenge/README.md

 ### 4. Battle Resolution
 - Once both players have submitted their move, the result is revealed.
-- Use Convex scheduler to calculate the winner 5 seconds after both bets are placed.
+- Use [Convex scheduler](https://docs.convex.dev/scheduling/scheduled-functions) to calculate the winner 3 seconds after both bets are placed (show a countdown animation in the meantime).
 - Store the winner user ID in the battle entity.
 - The winner takes all the tokens.
 - Everything updates in real-time and is visible to everyone.